DoTheEvo/XCPng-basics/README.md

 Tests are run 3+ times, the highest value is noted.

 * metal - nothing of note, though it had 20GB or ram compared to VMs 16GB.
-* xcpng - storage is ext Thin; guest drivers installed.
+* xcpng - storage is ext thin; the guest drivers installed.
 * proxmox - cpu - host; storage - [thin LVM](https://i.imgur.com/ZZvQjjm.png);
   virtio drivers installed; followed [this video](https://youtu.be/DnPUkqjvVPw) for general setup.